Henri Giraud: World War I

 Giraud was seriously wounded while leading a Zouave bayonet charge during the Battle of St. Quentin on 30 August 1914, and was left for dead on the field.
 He was captured by the Germans and placed in a prison camp in Belgium.
-He managed to escape two months later by pretending to be a roustabout with a traveling circus.
+Giraud managed to escape two months later by pretending to be a roustabout with a traveling circus.
 He then asked Edith Cavell for help, and eventually he was able to return to France via the Netherlands, with assistance from Cavell's team.
-His feat earned him appointment as a knight of the Legion of Honour on 10 April 1915.
+Giraud's feat earned him appointment as a knight of the Legion of Honour on 10 April 1915.
 With effect from 26 February 1915, he was reappointed a staff officer.

 Afterwards, Giraud served with French troops in Istanbul under General Franchet d'Esperey.

-Interbellum
+Interwar period

-In 1920 Giraud was transferred to Morocco to fight against Rif rebels.
+In 1920, Giraud was transferred to Morocco to fight against Rif rebels.
 He was awarded the Légion d'Honneur after the capture of Abd-el-Krim (1926).
 On 20 October 1927, by now a brevet colonel with the 5th Infantry, he was appointed professor of infantry tactics at the École de Guerre, where one of his students was Captain Charles de Gaulle.
 On 3 February 1930, Giraud was "placed at the disposal of the resident-general of France in Morocco", then Lucien Saint, and was assigned to monitor the Algerian-Moroccan borders as commander of the Moroccan frontier post of Boudenib.
 He was promoted to brigadier-general on 22 December 1930.
 On 11 April 1936, he was appointed military governor of Metz, commanding the 6th military region.